inkcap/white-green-red/README.md

-CSS Framework with no no JavaScript
+CSS Framework with no JavaScript